Devotions

 Please Remove Your Cleats

 Taking an early morning walk, I came upon a restaurant near a golf course.
-Anticipating patrons taking a break between nines, the owner had put this sign above the entrance: “Please remove your cleats before coming in.”
-CONSIDER how one day I forgot my golf shoes, so instead of driving home to get them, I […]
+Anticipating patrons taking a break between nines, the owner had put this sign above the entrance: […]

 Read More